1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a park, many people in it,
+The picture is taken in a park, many people in this picture,
 in the middle, a girl is walking on the road, some people are sitting on the bench beside the road,
 one is reading the newspaper and one is playing mobile phone.
 On the right there are many big trees,